k-bastian/cse15l-lab-reports/lab-report-3-week-5.md

 ## **Researching Commands**
 ### `grep -w`
 This command is used to limit the search to only find full words within the file or directory.
 Substrings of words are left out of the search.
+This command is useful if a user wants to search only for exact mentions of the term they are searching for.

 Example 1

+In this example, the string "urgently" is being searched for in all of the files within the 911report directory.
+It outputs the names of each file and the lines in these files that contain the full string.
 ```
 $ grep -w urgently technical/911report/*